 The Minister then punished people who followed that advice by cutting off their payments but not rich people who do not have to depend on the PUP or workers lucky enough that their sectors have recovered and they are back at work.
 They can go to the 13 countries.
 The Minister, Deputy Coveney, even embellished it further earlier today by saying it is safer to go to those countries.
 He actually said that today in the Dáil.
 There is less likelihood of getting an infection in the 13 countries than here, which begs the question, why are we not all going?
 Seriously, why are we not all going?
 We are less likely to get infected if we believe the Minister.
 Luckily, he is not a virologist, epidemiologist, or a public health doctor, although he appears to behave as if he is because he is issuing advice on public health matters that directly conflicts with what NPHET and the expert advisory group said.

 Deputy Coveney and the Government are breaking from the public health advice, sowing confusion and threatening the second wave which the Minister just said she was concerned about.
 She said if there is another wave, people will blame her.
 They will blame her because the Department of Foreign Affairs and Trade is telling people it is okay when NPHET is saying it is not okay.
 They would be right to blame the Minister.
-If she wants to do something about, there is a simple way.
+If she wants to do something about that, there is a simple way.
 It is not about selectively cutting off the payments of one cohort of people.
-It is simply about changing the advice of the Department of Foreign Affairs and Trade to say it is not okay to go to those 13 countries and o further say that anybody who breaches the advice of the public health authorities will receive the same sanction, whatever that sanction is.
+It is simply about changing the advice of the Department of Foreign Affairs and Trade to say it is not okay to go to those 13 countries and to further say that anybody who breaches the advice of the public health authorities will receive the same sanction, whatever that sanction is.
 We are all in it together in solidarity; an injury to one is an injury to all.
 She can put it whatever way she likes.
 There should be one law for everybody when it comes to protecting public health.
 The Minister has two laws and she is speaking out of both sides of her mouth on the issue of public health.
 It is fundamentally dishonest and fundamentally damaging to the fight against Covid-19.
 Frankly, the Minister should be ashamed of herself for it.

 The second issue whereby her actions are threatening the public effort is in selectively looking for the means to cut certain people off the Covid-19 payment which, as she rightly said, was introduced to underpin solidarity in the fight against Covid-19 in a financial way.
 The point of it was to ease the hardship caused as a result of people losing their jobs and income because of Covid-19.
 From the beginning, however, certain people were excluded and discriminated against, namely, the over-66s.
 I thought I misheard when Deputy MacSharry - because I presume, he is now going to vote against this Bill - said he wished the Government would do something about the discrimination against the over-66s.
-It is in repeated in the Bill.
+It is repeated in the Bill.
 A person does not get the PUP if he or she is over 66 or under 18 even if he or she is working.
 What did that do?
-That meant taxi drivers who were working during the height of the pandemic, and most of the taxi drivers who are still working, are over 66.
+That meant taxi drivers who were working during the height of the pandemic, and most of the taxi drivers who are still working are over 66.
 Precisely the people who should have been cocooning were working.
 The Government's discrimination was, and is, threatening the health of the most vulnerable group of taxi drivers and that remains the case.
 The inequity of it is threatening the fight against Covid-19.

 Of course, one then begins to think about what is the real agenda behind the Bill.
 It has got nothing to do with the fight against Covid-19; it is about driving people off the pandemic payment.
 The Government was forced under pressure to raise the pandemic payment from her original proposal of €203 up to €350 because people rightly said it was not enough, and now it is desperately trying to unravel that.
 That is what is going on.
 This Bill gives the Minister the legislative armoury to do it and copper-fastens the distinction she has imposed that largely affects the self-employed.

 Three major victims of this are artists, taxi drivers and people who work in the bar industry.
 All of them are being picked on and having their incomes cut even though they cannot return to work because of the Minister's public health advice.
-This is incentivising them to bang down the door of their employment and say, "Open the bars" because that is only way they can recover their income when, of course, the public health advice is to keep the bars closed at the moment.
+This is incentivising them to bang down the door of their employment and say, "Open the bars" because that is the only way they can recover their income when, of course, the public health advice is to keep the bars closed at the moment.
 That is the truth.
 The Minister can cry crocodile tears about the plight of the arts workers, musicians and all the rest of it, and then do absolutely nothing about it, or, in fact, do worse than nothing by slashing their income.
 That has happened and she is copper-fastening it in this Bill.
 That is undermining the public health effort.
 It breaks the solidarity that has underpinned that public effort and because she is breaking that solidarity she will be to blame if things go wrong.